-Nonpartisan Independents: If a Minor Party does not have Statewide Ballot Access, then each of their candidates can get on the ballot only as a non-affiliated independent.
-All nonpartisan and non-affiliated independent candidates must turn in valid petition signatures totaling at least 1% of the total votes cast for the specific office sought in the last Gubernatorial election year, typically somewhere between 300 and 1,000 for state legislative office, and 1,000 to over 2,000 for U.S. House of Representatives.
-For Statewide Ohio offices, U.S. Senate, and U.S. President, 5,000 valid signatures are needed, as opposed to just 1,000 with Statewide Minor Party Ballot Access.
-The name of non-affiliated independent candidates can appear one of three ways on the ballot, with no text (a blank space), or "non-party" or "other party" after their name.
-Nonpartisan candidates can choose "non-party."
+Nonpartisan Independents: If a Minor Party does not have Statewide Ballot Access, then each of their candidates must get on the ballot as a non-affiliated independent.
+All independent candidates need petitions with valid signatures totaling at least 1% of the total votes cast in the election for the specific office sought in the last Gubernatorial election year, typically somewhere between 300 and 1,000 for state legislative office, and over 1,000 for U.S. House of Representatives.
+For Statewide Ohio offices, U.S. Senate, and U.S. President, 5,000 signatures are needed, as opposed to just 1,000 with Statewide Minor Party Ballot Access.
+The name of independents can appear one of three ways on the ballot, with no text (a blank space) after the name, or "non-party" or "other party."
+Nonpartisan independents can choose "non-party."
 (Top of Page)

-Filing Fees: There is a filing fee of $25.00 for State Offices, and $85.00 for U.S. House of Representatives.
-(Needs to be updated by each candidate.
-For example, the filing fee to stand for Representative to the U.S. Congress in Ohio has been $85 since 2000.)
+Filing Fees: There is a filing fee of $25.00 for State Offices, and U.S. House of Representatives.
+(Needs to be determined by each candidate and to be updated.
+The filing fee to stand for Representative to the U.S. Congress in Ohio has been $85 since 2000.)

 Votes in Primary:You must receive at least one vote in the Primary Election, (or get more votes than any other candidate in your Minor Party standing for the same office).
-Nonpartisan independents have no need to be on the primary ballot, but are on the November General Election ballot only.
+Nonpartisan independents have no need to be on the primary ballot, but are on the general election ballot only.

 Campaign Finance Reports:Before you raise or spend any money for a State race; you must File a Declaration of Treasurer Form with your Board of Elections.
 You can be your own Treasurer or get a trusted friend to do it, and you will have to keep track of all contributions and expenditures.